 There was a time when granite countertops were the epitome of wealth and were only to be found in the homes of designers and celebrities.
 However, almost anyone can now get gorgeous new granite countertops to make their kitchens beautiful.
 Many homeowners now dream of beautiful countertops due to several benefits that this hardy material provides.
 But while these countertops provide resiliency and great beauty, they can be expensive and it is natural to ask if they are worth the investment.
 In this article, we analyze the cost of remodeling your kitchen with granite and if you should do it.

 The countertop material is made from heavy rock and hence shipping and delivery costs tend to be higher as compared to other materials such as laminate or wood.
-Part of the expense of these countertops is due to the installation being more complicated.
+Part of the expense of custom countertops Denver (or wherever you are located) is due to the installation being more complicated.